robotanarchy/penguinphone/README.md

 # penguinphone

 ### Motivation
 Dissatisfaction with the current world of smartphone software.
-This project is slowly heading towards a full GNU/Linux distribution for smartphones with the following objectives.
+This project is slowly heading towards a full GNU/Linux userland for smartphones with the following objectives.
 * Compatibility with normal Linux programs.
 Firefox for example *should just work* out of the box.
 * Minimalism: Minimal dependencies, minimal lines of code.
 More Lines of Code always mean more bugs!
 * Fast Prototyping: Get a working system fast.
 Use more bloated components and replace them later, if necessary.